Mary French (netball): Early years

 As a schoolgirl, French helped pioneer netball in Wales.
 Mary Datchelor School, including French, was evacuated to Llanelli for the duration of World War II.
 One of French's PE teachers, Marion Morton, helped form a small committee to organise netball matches, some of which featured French.
-This committee later became the Wales Netball Association.
+This committee later became the Welsh Netball Association.
 In 1945 she began representing Surrey County as a goalkeeper.

 England

 Between 1949 and 1957, French played for England.
 She played as a goal defender for England as they made their Test debut during the 1949 England Scotland Wales Netball Series.
 She later captained England during the 1956 away series against South Africa.

 Coaching career

 England

-Between 1967 and 1975, French served as head coach of England, including at the 1967, 1971 and 1975 World Netball Championships.
+Between 1967 and 1975, French served as head coach of England, including at the 1967, 1971 and 1975 World Netball Tournaments.
 In 1975, she guided England to second place.